intel/llm-on-ray/README.md

 # If you dont' want to view serve logs, you can set env var, "KEEP_SERVE_TERMINAL" to false

 # Run model serve with specified model and tokenizer
-python inference/run_model_serve.py --model $model --tokenizer $tokenizer --streaming_response
+python inference/run_model_serve.py --model $model --tokenizer $tokenizer

 # INFO - Deployment 'custom-model_PredictDeployment' is ready at `http://127.0.0.1:8000/custom-model`. component=serve deployment=custom-model_PredictDeployment
 # Service is deployed successfully

 # Verfiy the inference on deployed model
-python inference/run_model_infer.py --model_endpoint http://127.0.0.1:8000/custom-model
+python inference/run_model_infer.py --model_endpoint http://127.0.0.1:8000/custom-model --streaming_response
 ```
-Otherwise, all the models configured in `inference/config.py` will be deployed by default.
+Otherwise, all the models placed under `inference/models` folder will be deployed by default.
 If you want to choose a specific model to deploy, you can set env var, "MODEL_TO_SERVE", to your choice.
-You can add customized models in it as needed.
+You can also specify your model by either `--model` or `--config_file`.
+For `--config_file`, you can copy one of them from `inference/models` and make necessary changes.

 Llm-ray also supports serving with deepspeed.
 Please follow the [guide](inference/deepspeed/README.md) under inference/deepspeed folder.